 Obviously, if you’re looking to provide a consistent experience for your customers across channels, you need brand consistency and consistent messaging.

 Make sure that all your marketing materials align with your overall brand.
 This includes any design elements–like your logo, brand colors, and brand fonts—as well as your content elements.
-This means you need to keep your messaging aligned with your brand tone, highlight your mission statement, and make sure your marketing accurately portrays your business.
+You need to keep your messaging aligned with your brand tone, highlight your mission statement, and make sure your marketing accurately portrays your business.

 For example, if your brand has a cheeky tone, you can get away with puns or playful phrasing in your ad copy, but if your brand is more buttoned-up and professional, you’ll want your marketing messages to reflect that.

-You might also consider running cross-channel marketing campaigns that use the same verbiage so assets look familiar for users across all channels.
+You might also consider running cross-channel marketing campaigns that use the same verbiage so assets look familiar to users across all channels.

 Once you’ve started your cross-channel marketing strategy, it’s important to stay on top of your reporting to see how your efforts are benefitting your business.
 It may take some time to start seeing results as you must build up your presence and rapport with customers online.
 After a few months, you can start making tweaks to your strategy and identify your top channels and audience segments that are driving results.